tdangw/Chess-AI-Arena/README.md

 - Player progression system with XP and Coins.
 - In-game shop to purchase cosmetic items like board skins, avatars, and emojis.
 - Inventory to equip purchased items.
-- Customizable game settings, including timers and audio controls.
+- Customizable game settings, including timers and audio controls with volume sliders.
-- In-game features like Undo, Hints, and Resign.
+- In-game features like Undo, Hints, and Resign (with confirmation).
 - Responsive design for desktop, tablet, and mobile.
 - Audio feedback for game actions and UI interactions.